Facebook Complaints Are A New Kind Of 911 Call In The Platform's Hometown

 Over the past few months, Charlie Manning has gotten complaints about Facebook advertisements, requests for assistance in recovering lost passwords and demands to speak to Mark Zuckerberg.
 She doesn't work for Facebook, though: Manning is a senior 911 dispatcher for the Menlo Park, Calif., police department.
 She regularly gets 911 calls from Facebook users around the world.

-Since relocating (from where?) its corporate headquarters in 2011, Facebook's main offices are located in Menlo Park.
+Since relocating its corporate headquarters from nearby Palo Alto in 2011, Facebook's main offices are located in Menlo Park.
 At night, calls to the business number for Menlo Park Police go to the 911 dispatch office — so anyone who looks up Facebook, finds out it's in Menlo Park and wants to call the police there will reach the dispatch center.

 Dispatchers say they haven't noticed an uptick in calls since Facebook's recent data scandals.
 "A lot of people call and say that my account has been hacked and want you to go and find who this person is that hacked my account," Manning said.